zam3858/MonoDB/README.md

 ## Installation

-To use MonoDB require minimum PHP 7.1 and json extension installed.
+MonoDB requires PHP 7.1 and above with json extension enabled.

 Use [Composer](http://getcomposer.org/) to install package.